artemis-toumazi/dfpk/README.md

 ### What is the best way to ask a question or propose a new feature?

-You can either open an issue on [github](https://github.com/artemis-toumazi/dfpk) or write me an email (artemis.toumazi@gmail.com).
+You can either open an issue on [github](https://github.com/artemis-toumazi/dfpk) or write me an email to (artemis.toumazi@gmail.com).